unoplatform/uno/doc/articles/get-started-next-steps.md

 - If you have a question about Uno Platform that others might benefit from, post it on [Uno Platform GitHub discussions](https://github.com/unoplatform/uno/discussions) or If you think you've encountered a bug (e.g. something works on UWP but not on another platform), [check for an existing issue on GitHub]( https://github.com/unoplatform/uno/issues) and create one if none exists.
 We don't like bugs, but we do like bug reports!

-- For more chat-like troubleshooting, visit with the Uno Platform team and the Uno community on our [Discord Channel #uno-platform]( https://discord.gg/eBHZSKG).
+- For more chat-like troubleshooting, visit the Uno Platform team and the Uno community on our [Discord Channel #uno-platform]( https://discord.gg/eBHZSKG).
 Both have our engineering team monitoring discussions and answering questions.

 #### Official Documentation

 - Our [Uno Platform Documentations]( https://platform.uno/docs/articles/intro.html) page is always a great reference point when looking for additional information.
-We are continuously publishing documentation covering everything from getting started, migration, components, tutorials, troubleshooting and even contributing.
+We are continuously publishing documentation covering everything from getting started, migration, components, tutorials, troubleshooting, and even contributing.
 To find out more about cross-platform development with Uno, consult the rest of the docs here, including a list of [supported features]( https://github.com/unoplatform/uno/blob/master/doc/articles/supported-features.md) and [general development tips]( https://github.com/unoplatform/uno/blob/master/doc/articles/using-uno-ui.md).

 #### Uno Platform YouTube